 VINNIE: I went to Brazil a few weeks ago, so I imported the virus to America, and then I exported it to Europe.

 ANDY: Yeah, so we won’t charge you though.

 So the virus is just getting stronger and stronger all the time?

 ANDY: No, I think we, I mean I think I’ve turned the corner.
 I’m feeling a bit better today.
-I had a very bad cough, but you know, fortunately, I can play with a cough.
+I had a very bad cough, but you know.
+Fortunately, I can play with a cough.
 A singer can’t really play without a voice, you know, so that would’ve made it difficult.
 But Barry now, the bass player, is starting to have problems with his.
 Paul’s, he’s kind of looks better.
 So I think we will be okay.
 Hopefully, I mean, you know, the main one is Phil.
-If Phil can, you know, hang onto that, what s he’s got left of his voice the rest of the tour we’ll be good.
+If Phil can, you know, hang onto that, what he has left of his voice the rest of the tour we’ll be good.
 I hope so.
 We want to play.
 You know, that’s why we’re here.
 I think tonight we passed the test.
-Phil passed the test because we were really discussing if he wasn’t good tonight then we were probably going to cancel the tour.
+Phil passed the test because we were really discussing if he wasn’t good tonight, then we were probably going to cancel the tour.
 Because, you know, you don’t want to damage his voice permanently and that’s the kind of thing that starts to happen if you keep singing on a rough voice.
-But you know, just so anyone whose listening knows, I mean it’s really hard for us to cancel shows, we don’t like doing it, but sometimes it just has to happen.
+But you know, just so anyone who’s listening knows, I mean it’s really hard for us to cancel shows, we don’t like doing it, but sometimes it just has to happen.
 I am really sorry for anyone who missed the show.